 Imagine being a leader who can see the future…

-Who can know if a growth strategy will succeed or fail before investing in it.
+Who can know if a business decision will succeed or fail before investing in it.

-Who makes confident decisions based on what she knows her users want.
+Who makes confident choices based on what she knows her users want.

 Who puts proven ideas to work to cut spending and lift revenue.

 Okay.
 Now stop imagining, because you can be that leader…right now.
 You just need the right tool.
 (And no, I’m not talking about a crystal ball.)
-I’m talking about testing.
+I’m talking about experimentation.

 So many marketers approach “conversion optimization” and “A/B testing” with the wrong goals: they think too small.
 Their testing strategy is hyper focused on increasing conversions.
 Your Analytics team can A/B test button colors and copy tweaks and design changes until they are blue in the face.
 But if that’s all your company is doing, you are missing out on the true potential of conversion optimization.

 Testing should not be a small piece of your overall growth strategy.
 It should not be relegated to your Analytics department, or shouldered by a single employee.
 Because you can use testing to interrogate and validate major business decisions.

 “Unfortunately, most marketers get [conversion optimization] wrong by considering it to be a means for optimizing a single KPI (e.g – registrations, sales or downloads of an app).
 However conversion optimization testing is much much more than that.
 Done correctly with a real strategic process, CRO provides in-depth knowledge about our customers.

 All this knowledge can then be translated into a better customer journey, optimized customer success and sales teams, we can even improve shipping and of course the actual product or service we provide.
 Every single aspect of our business can be optimized leading to higher conversion rates, more sales and higher retention rates.
 This is how you turn CRO from a “X%” increase in sign ups to complete growth of your business and company.